2108Java/expense-reimbursement-mia-lauren/README.md

     Passwords will by hashed/encrypted instead of stored as plain text.
     Employees may eventually be able to submit a photos or other documents with their tickets.
     Employees will eventually receive an email notification when a ticket has been approved.

+**Getting Started**

+    To download this git repository enter the following command in git bash: git clone

+    All necessary code to get started can be found in this repository.
+    The database used in the original project is not publicly accessible.
+    To run the application successfully a database is necessary.
+It is recommended that you set up a database yourself.
+    The SQL used to create the tables can be found in the PostgreSQL folder.
+    To successfully connect to the new database using JDBC update the username, password, and URL found in DBConnection.java.
+    The file path is src\main\java\com\revature\util

 **Contributors**